jasonwyatt/docker-nginx-loadbalancer/README.md

 # docker-nginx-loadbalancer

-This script will be run on start-up to evaluate the Docker link environment variables and automatically generate upstream and location modules for reverse-proxying and load-balancing.
+This image will auto-generate its own config file for a load-balancer.

 It looks for environment variables in the following formats: